 “Let me work the week, and then at the end of the week if you don’t think I can do the job you don’t have to pay me anything”.
-The worst that will happen is he’d eat good and get a roof over his head for the week.
-“If someone else more appropriate comes to apply for the job, then I’ll leave, no muss, no fuss.
+Jack’s thought with the offer was that the worst that will happen is he’d eat good and get a roof over his head for the week.
+“If someone more appropriate comes to apply for the job, then I’ll leave, no muss, no fuss.
 I’m just asking for a chance”

 “Great cook you say, hmmm.”

 “I tell you what, come on in and let’s talk about it.”

 With that he turned on his heel and opened the door; Jack followed him inside.

 The house was grand.
 A large marble-floored foyer at the entrance, with a staircase on the left that hugged the curved semi-circle wall that made its way to the second floor.
 The wallpaper appeared to be silk; a muted ivory on beige design.

 The second-floor hallway went left and right, with the section serving as a bridge between them, with open views from either side of the ‘bridge’ to the floor below.
 The foyer passed under the bridge opening into a large living area with a floor-to-ceiling glass wall at the far end; sliding doors opening to a large patio terrace.

 To the left of the living room, through an arched doorway was a formal dining room.
 Beyond that the kitchen.
 Jack followed his host through another archway to the right into a den and library.